endace/zeek-dag/README.md

 This plugin does not configure hardware load balancing on the DAG card.
 Use the DAG software tools to configure the card before use.
-For example to configure 2-tuple (src/dst IP) load balancing for 8 workers:
+For example to configure 2-tuple (src/dst IP) load balancing for 8 processes:

     dagconfig -d1 hash_tuple=2 hash_bins=8